TinosNitso/VanityTXID-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)

-v1.3.2 screenshot used nonce '0300000000361edc', which corresponds to the 4th thread, and only took about half a minute.
-I suspect assembly code may be a few times faster than the 0.67 MH/s seen here.
+v1.5.0 screenshot used nonce '07000000006e2b40', corresponding to the 8th thread. with hash rate 1.2 MH/s for 394B txn.
+I suspect assembly code might be a few times faster than sha256.cpp (BCHN).
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
-For 197B I get just over 1.9 MH/s (v1.4.0+ uses BCHN sha256.cpp).
+For 197B I get over 1.9 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).

 SLP Edition versions 3.6.7-dev6 & 3.6.7-dev5 (for macOS) don't use up a CPU processor in the background, unlike 3.6.6.
 The pre-releases also have newer code.
 The CPU usage issue arises on all 3 OSs.
+As of v1.5.0 I've dropped support for 3.6.6 due to the difference in how Wallet Contacts are handled.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/Screenshot-v1.4.1.png)

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/Screenshot-v1.4.0.png)

 Generate txn IDs starting with a specific pattern, using a standard wallet + plugin & watching-only wallet.
+Also generate vanity addresses, as well as vanity addresses for any Script (smart contract).
 Available for Electron Cash (incl.
 SLP Edition) on Windows, Linux & macOS.
 Written in Python, & C++ for the miner.
 To install the latest version download "VanityTXID-Plugin.zip" above, or from the proper release.
 Using this plugin users can create and send SLP tokens with custom token/txn ID, like this PoW NFT (minted in about 30secs): https://simpleledger.info/token/00000002dad1d1f7e12cb4fc6239a1223ed29470a909a8e8078ee51f1b5ae3a9

 A fundamental issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the contract can be improved, or else mining pools can mine the vanity TXID directly in return for a confidential fee. eg a new version can include simple nonce checksum/s, s.t. miners can't easily deduce a vanity contract is being used.
 A "smarter" contract could also sign 0-conf message using OP_CHECKDATASIG.

-main.cpp & Icon.rc are compiled together using -O3 -s -march=corei7 g++.exe compiler flags.
+VanityTXID.cpp & VanityTXID.rc are compiled together using -O3 -s -march=corei7 g++.exe compiler flags.
+Same for VanityP2SH.
 All .dll libraries are extracted from 'codeblocks-20.03mingw-nosetup.zip' & 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux compiling doesn't use Icon.rc, and requires linking pthread library (-lpthread) in Code::Blocks ('sudo apt install codeblocks').
-In macOS don't use Code::Blocks, instead enter 'g++ -std=c++11 -O3 ./main.cpp' into terminal. macOS will download & install g++ if needed.
+In macOS don't use Code::Blocks, instead enter 'g++ -std=c++17 -O3 ./VanityTXID.cpp' into terminal. macOS will download & install g++ if needed.
 Then rename the resulting 'a.out' to 'VanityTXID-Plugin' and it's ready to go inside the zip if you want to check your own build's hash rate.
+Same for VanityP2SH.

-A Windows project file with example arguments is included, so others can build & run immediately.
+Windows project files with working example parameters are included, so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.
-Instead of the checksums, which keep changing every time I build, it's better to look at the exact number of bytes, e.g. 86,528 bytes.
-It should be possible to reproduce each build's exact size.
+Checksums change with every build, whereas the exact number of Bytes stays the same, e.g. 86,528 bytes.

-Linux requires eSpeak for TXID To Sound (enter 'sudo apt install espeak' in terminal).
-The latest version of VirtualBox produces surprisingly fast hash rates for all OSs.
-I did a native Linux test and speed (build quality) is the same as for Windows 10, so Code::Blocks' MinGW is probably fine.
+Linux requires eSpeak for TTS (enter 'sudo apt install espeak' in terminal).
+The latest version of VirtualBox gives good hash rates for all OSs.
+I did a native Linux test and speed as the same as for WIN10, so Code::Blocks' MinGW is probably fine.

 Windows users can compare 64-bit to 32-bit performance by replacing all binaries manually from the zip.
 64-bit binaries were 12% faster in a test (1.95/1.74).

-Next version will enable vanity address generation using new binaries.
-Will generate vanity CashAddr for arbitrary Script input.
-It's almost **quadruple** the speed of VanitygenCash, but the addresses must start with 'p', instead of 'q'.
-Eventually a CLI is needed so that other plugins can Command this one to generate a vanity address &/or TXID for any smart contract.
-All contracts must have an address & TXID.
-Renaming to VanityP2SH might be good. .notify & .activateWindow will be combined.
-Labels (e.g. hash rate) will be copy/pasteable.
-I've been delayed due to switching from using address labels to Wallet Contacts, which requires much more testing.
-Here is a v1.5.0 VanityTXID address: www.blockchain.com/bch/address/pqqqqqqfucku9gl2l5vtsu8dzmllqg9xn5z34kcu80

-v1.4.1: SHA256 Checksum: c7f92fb851b3a8be5fa6da0739178b6e58211f90591f179461e13d999b536b10
+v1.5.0: SHA256 Checksum: 978c0ea9e9114ed5939ba31d4294a00b746098ebce996bce97f876d80a403278
+- Vanity CashAddr generator now included (VanityP2SH).
+It can "vanitize" any smart contract.
+It's about quadruple the speed of VanitygenCash, if using only CPU.
+Only 1 address at a time can be generated, currently. e.g. www.blockchain.com/bch/address/pqqqqqqfucku9gl2l5vtsu8dzmllqg9xn5z34kcu80
+- Contacts instead of Address Labels.
+To use old VanityTXID addresses please re-generate them by 1st clearing the CashAddr Pattern, enter correct conversion address, then press Generate button and maybe delete old label.
+User should make a backup of the wallet, which contains the VanityTXID addresses, to avoid a lot of work reproducing vanity addresses (deterministically) from seed phrase.
+Eventually the contacts should be labelled too, but the SLP Ed. doesn't show Contact labels.
+- Color changing TabIcon.
+New shade of green from bitcoincashpodcast.com
+- Copy-pasteable labels, incl. hash rate.
+- .notify & .activateWindow combined.
+- New buttons, e.g. 'Search Contacts'.
+Still under 500 lines of Python!
+I've also slightly improved C++ code.
+- Users updating need to restart EC, as usual.
+Users of SLP Ed.
+3.6.6 would need to update to a 3.6.7 pre-release (eg dev5) to continue using this plugin.

+v1.4.1:
 - Example button near title, which immediately demonstrates VanityTXID with a real example.
 - Appended time to hash rate.
 More decimals so at least one non-0 digit occurs.
 - window.show_message whenever there's a problem.